YofiY/z2zlib-proposal/z2zlib-proposal.md

 ## Project Background
 The Mina Protocol offers unique capabilities for zero-knowledge proofs and recursive proving, opening new possibilities for scalable and privacy-preserving decentralized applications.
 However, the current paradigm of interaction with smart contracts for every state transition introduces unnecessary delays and inefficiencies, particularly in multi-actor applications like games or complex DeFi protocols.

-This project, z2zlib, builds upon a hackathon project where we developed a dice betting game.
+This project, z2zlib, builds upon a hackathon project where I developed a dice betting game.
 The initial version required interactions with a smart contract for every game state transition, highlighting the limitations of this approach in terms of user experience and efficiency.

 z2zlib aims to leverage Mina's infinite recursive proving capabilities to develop a peer-to-peer state channel infrastructure.
 This library will enable developers to build decentralized applications where actors can interact in a zero-trust setup, peer-to-peer, with optional dispute settlement using zkApp smart contracts.

-For more information on the foundational concepts, interested parties can refer to the Mina Protocol documentation: [Mina Protocol Documentation](https://docs.minaprotocol.com/)

 ## Proposal Overview